-From time to time, we repurchase Mortgages from their related PCs.
-We repurchase most Mortgages from their related PCs when they are 120 or more days delinquent.
-See Mortgage Purchase and Servicing Standards - Defaults and Delinquencies.
+From time to time, we repurchase Mortgages from our mortgage-related securities.
+In recent years, we repurchased most Mortgages from their related PCs when they became 120 or more days delinquent.
+However, on April 13, 2020, FHFA instructed us to retain Mortgages in their related PCs while any such Mortgages remain subject to a forbearance plan.
+See Mortgage Purchase and Servicing Standards-Defaults and Delinquencies.
 We hold these repurchased Mortgages in our mortgage-related investments portfolio.
 We thereafter may modify the Mortgages to assist at-risk borrowers, to stabilize mortgage markets and to mitigate our losses.
-For the same reasons, we may also modify Mortgages when they are fewer than 120 days delinquent or in imminent default and, upon modification, repurchase them from their related PCs.
+For the same reasons, we may also modify Mortgages when they are fewer than 120 days delinquent or in imminent default and, upon modification, repurchase them from our mortgage-related securities.
 We may also modify Mortgages that we have purchased for cash that become delinquent or are in imminent default before we have the opportunity to securitize those Mortgages.
 Mortgages described above are referred to as "Modified Mortgages."

-Modified Mortgages may include Mortgages that we have modified pursuant to our HAMP, non-HAMP or Flex Modification initiatives.
-Our HAMP initiative is described under Freddie Mac - Our Relief Refinance and Mortgage Modification Programs - HAMP initiative.
-Our non-HAMP initiatives include (i) our discontinued "classic" program, (ii) our discontinued non-HAMP standard modification program, which is described under Freddie Mac - Our Relief Refinance and Mortgage Modification Programs - Non-HAMP Standard Modification initiative, (iii) our discontinued streamlined modification initiative, (iv) our discontinued alternative modification initiative and (v) our HAMP backup initiative.
-Modifications under (i), (iii), (iv) and (v) above are described as follows:
+Modified Mortgages may include Mortgages that we have modified pursuant to our HAMP modification, non-HAMP standard modification, Flex Modification, disaster-related modification, or principal reduction modification initiatives described under Freddie Mac-Our Relief Refinance and Mortgage Modification Programs.

+Modified Mortgages may also include Mortgages that we have modified pursuant our other non-HAMP initiatives, which include (i) our discontinued "classic" program, (ii) our discontinued streamlined modification initiative, (iii) our discontinued alternative modification initiative and (iv) our discontinued HAMP backup initiative, which are described below:

 - Under our discontinued "classic" program, modifications to the Mortgages included capitalization of interest and non-interest arrearages that the borrower could not pay and may have included extensions of the term of the Mortgage and reductions in interest rate, but did not include forbearance or reductions of principal balances and borrower trial periods. - Under our discontinued streamlined modification initiative, we offered modifications to certain borrowers who were at least 90 days delinquent.
 These borrowers were not required to apply for assistance or provide income or hardship documentation.
 However, they must have completed a trial period of at least three months prior to being offered a permanent modification, which generally provided the same modification terms and servicer incentives as the non-HAMP standard modification.
-See Freddie Mac Our Relief Refinance and Mortgage Modification Programs Non-HAMP Standard Modification initiative.
-The streamlined modification initiative was implemented in July 2013 (with earlier adoption permitted). - The terms of the modifications under our alternative modification initiative generally were similar to those under our streamlined modification initiative; however, we generally offered the alternative modification to borrowers who were five to twenty-four months delinquent on their Mortgages.
+See Freddie Mac-Our Relief Refinance and Mortgage Modification Programs-Non-HAMP Standard Modification initiative.
+The streamlined modification initiative was implemented in July 2013 (with earlier adoption permitted).

+- The terms of the modifications under our alternative modification initiative generally were similar to those under our streamlined modification initiative; however, we generally offered the alternative modification to borrowers who were five to twenty-four months delinquent on their Mortgages.
 The alternative modification initiative was a one-time initiative and the final modification agreement must have been entered into no later than January 1, 2014. - Certain borrowers who initially qualified for a HAMP modification and who made timely payments during a HAMP trial period, but who, because of income verification or other reasons, subsequently failed to qualify under the HAMP initiative, could have had their Mortgages modified under our HAMP backup initiative (which is a non-HAMP initiative).
 Modifications under our HAMP backup initiative generally have terms similar to modifications under the HAMP initiative.